-“It is empowering for women to be able to make changes in their lifestyle and diet to reduce the risk of developing cancer and other diseases,” says Michelle Smekens, N.D., FABNO, naturopathic oncology provider at Cancer Treatment Centers of America’s Midwestern Regional Medical Center.
+“It is empowering for women to be able to make changes in their lifestyle and diet to reduce the risk of developing cancer and other diseases,” said Michelle Smekens, ND, FABNO, naturopathic oncology provider at Cancer Treatment Centers of America’s Midwestern Regional Medical Center.

-While avocados are by no means a miracle cure, they can contribute to a balanced, healthy diet that could help you reduce your chances of getting breast cancer.
+While avocados are by no means a miracle cure, they can contribute to a balanced, healthy diet, which could help you reduce your chances of getting breast cancer.

 “Women who eat a high animal fat diet have an increased breast cancer risk,” says Smekens.
 “A traditional Mediterranean diet, low in animal fat and high in monounsaturated fats, may explain part of why this particular diet is beneficial for breast health.”

 Avocados are a good source of healthy fats as well as other important nutrients that help maintain overall health.
 Some of these nutritional elements have been shown to be helpful in reducing breast cancer risk.